pyaf/lyft-3d-object-detection/README.md

 *NOTE* One thing to note is that so far the eval code is using offcial nuScenes evaluation metric, which is based on different distance thresholds. which has little sense for this competition which uses iou thresholds.

-*question* how's results.pkl different from results_nusc.json?
+*question* how's results.pkl different from results_nusc.json?: results.pkl: raw detections, results_nusc.json: boxes in global frame.

 results.pkl is raw detections (net(examples) generated during eval process, while results_nusc.json contains same detections in global frame.
 So, how are we gonna add lyft mAP in here?, simple we have raw detections, we already have the pipeline to get them to global frame, save them in lyft mAP required json format, for ground truth we have val_info.pkl, save it as required by lyft mAP algo.
 NO: val_info.pkl does contain gt_boxes but in lidar's frame